 Republic F-84F Thunderstreak (29117 '1-EQ') The F-84F was developed after the F-84G and was a vastly different aircraft.
 It was originally designated the YF-96A and was capable of speeds of 695 mph.
 2,711 Thunderstreaks were built, 1,301 of which were transferred to Allied air forces in Europe.
 The Armée de l'Air received its first Thunderstreaks in 1955 a year later they deployed the F-84F during the Suez crisis.
 The F-84F were replaced by the Mirage III in the mid 1960s.

-MD.450 Ouragon ('2-SC' reported as 231).
+Dassault MD.450 Ouragan ('2-SC' reported as 231).
 It was the first French-designed jet fighter-bomber to enter production from April 1948.
 The fighter first flew on February 28, 1949.
 In 1950, Dassault received an order for 150 production Ouragans followed by an additional 200 aircraft.
 The first jet entered service with the Armée de l'Air in 1952, replacing the de Havilland Vampire.
-By 1961 the Ouragon had been replaced by the Dassault Mystère IV.
+By 1961 the Ouragan had been replaced by the Dassault Mystère IV.

 Dassault 454 Mystère IVA (278 '8-MB') first flew in 1952 entering service in 1953.
 421 of these fighter-bombers were built.
 The first 50 had Rolls-Royce Tay 250 engines the rest having a French version of the Tay known as the Hispano-Suiza Verdon.